Cultural Preservation & Conservation

 In addition to the partnerships being developed with ancestral descendants, HMP has committed to placing all their remaining lands in a conservation easement.
 This easement would ensure no further development would take place on the property.
 This effectively leaves the entire property in conservation or open space use in perpetuity, with 128 of 156 acres remaining vegetated lands.
 These lands were previously used for cattle ranching and industrial agriculture.
 Native flora species have been identified in the area during biological surveys but the expansion will have minimal impact.

 Looking from the Old Pali Road north toward Kaneohe, National Geographic 1924.
 You can clearly see the enitre valley was in pineapple.
 The arrow shows the location of HMP.

 Construction of Kaneohe Elementary School near the vicinity of HMP in 1955.
 The

 area was in pasture and dairy.

 A rare and endangered damselfly was identified on a lower section of Hawaiian Memorial Park’s undeveloped property.
 The damselfly habitat is outside of the proposed cemetery development.
 The reality is that without the expansion, there will be no safeguards for this threatened species.
 Like Kawa‘ewa‘e Heiau, the damselfly’s habitat would be at risk of human impacts, invasive species or even flooding and drought.

-Hawaiian Memorial Park is committed to establishing a plan to protect the habitat and the species.
+Hawaiian Memorial Park is committed to establish an education and outreach program to raise awareness of the existence of the blackline damselfly and habitat area on the property.
 It will even include habitat preservation measures and species monitoring to ensure the population of damselflies is protected on an ongoing basis from various threats.